SSDD-2025/practica-sistemas-distribuidos-2025-grupo-6/README.md

 - **Order**: an order belongs to a user and is made up of multiple products.
 Therefore it is related to the entities: user and product.

-- **Image**: linked to products; each product can have multiple images.
+- **Image**: linked to products and users; each product can have multiple images.
-Therefore it is related to the product entity.
+Therefore it is related to the product entity, also each user has only one image.

 #### Database entity diagram
 ![Database Entity Diagram](img/DatabaseEntityDiagram.jpg)